garylirocks/quickrefs/azure-active-directory.markdown

 - Use regular administrator roles wherever possible;
 - Create a list of banned passwords (such as company name);
 - Configure conditional access policies to require users to pass multiple authentication challenges;
+- **Emergence accounts**
+  - Two or more
+  - Not associated with any individual user
+  - If password is used, it should be strong and not expire
+  - Use a different strong authentication method than regular accounts
+    - Exclude at least one account from phone-based MFA
+    - Exclude one account from any Conditional Access policies
+  - Assigned "Global Administrator" role, the assignment should be permanent in PIM
+  - Should be cloud-only, uses the `*.onmicrosoft.com` domain
+  - Not federated or synchronized from on-prem environments
+  - Trigger alerts whenever an emergence accounts sign in, use a KQL query like:
+    ```kql
+    SigninLogs
+    | project UserId
+    | where UserId == "f66e7317-2ad4-41e9-8238-3acf413f7448"
+    ```

 ## CLI